Pike River Mine News

 Pike River Coal says the mine won't be sold before Christmas.
 Receiver John Fisk says the sale process is taking longer than initially hoped.

 Pike River Coal's safety manager has defended his work record and refused to blame anyone for the disaster which killed 29 workers at the West Coast mine.
+(AUDIO)

 The spokesperson for some of the families of the men who died in the Pike River mine disaster has accepted that developing a recovery plan will be more difficult and take longer than he thought.
+(AUDIO)

 The Government has released a plan for implementing the recommendations of the Royal Commission of Inquiry into the Pike River Coal Mine disaster.